 Corporate Taxes in Portugal

-Business taxes in Portugal has to be paid by every corporation established in the country on their revenues.
-However, if you own a business in Portugal, you must know about the various Portugal corporate tax rate that you are required to pay.
+Business taxes in Portugal have to be paid by every corporation established in the country on their revenues.
+However, if you own a business in Portugal, you must know about the various Portugal corporate tax rates that you are required to pay.

 Various business taxes in Portugal

-If you incorporate a company in Portugal, you will have to register with the tax authorities.
-This is because all the local, as well as international firms, has to pay various corporate taxes in Portugal.
-This section of the article will describe the numerous corporate taxes in Portugal that has to be incurred by every firm that is incorporated in the nation.
+All the local, as well as international firms, have to pay various corporate taxes in Portugal.
+This section of the article will describe the numerous corporate taxes in Portugal that have to be incurred by every firm that is incorporated in the nation.

 1. Corporate Income Tax (CIT)